ZixaunZhao/COVID-19-Protective-Behavior-Cross-National-Analysis/README.md

 ### Data sources

-All initial data used in this project are included in the GitHub repository as `Data.zip`.
+All initial data used in this project are included in the GitHub repository.
 The original data can also be obtained from the following repositories.

 Link 1: https://github.com/YouGov-Data/covid-19-tracker